• Skip to main content

 Do I Have to Pay Customs Duties?

 Whether you will need to pay customs duties or not depends on the laws in your country, and to an extent, how lenient customs officials are.
-In some countries, SAL and Air are not being checked so they are not being charged customs taxes.
+In some countries, SAL and Air are sometimes not being checked so sometimes they may not be charged customs taxes.
 If your package is inspected by customs officials, you will also have to pay the prevailing sales tax rate in your country.

 I would recommend familiarizing yourself with the regulations in your country so you won’t be tricked into paying more than what is necessary.
 Most customs departments are rife with corruption.